chemisax/cleanpin/README.md

 # cleanpin
-A library to clean analog inputs to use on js bit
+A library to clean analog inputs using mode filtering method.
+It outputs a jsbit variable name or filtered value.